Cerelle vs Cerazette: What's the Difference?

 Why have I been switched from Cerazette to Cerelle?

-Usually because pharmacies are expected to supply the best value product that meets your clinical need under PCS.
+Usually because pharmacies are expected to supply the best value product that meets your clinical need.
+Because both contain the same active ingredient, most pharmacies will supply whichever is most cost effective at the time.

 Will my side effects change if I switch?